Steefuno/mallocProject/readme.txt

 The first item starts at 0+(size of metadata)
 The first item's metadata starts at 0

-The metadata stores only the size of the data
+Metadata group with the data will be referred to as a Node The metadata stores the size of the data and the size of used data
+	node.size is the # of bytes until the next node or the end of the memory node.used is the # of bytes allocated with malloc both values are stored as unsigned short ints (0 to some number above 65k)

-	You can get the next metadata with: index = indexOfMetadata + sizeOfMetadata + sizeOfData;
+	You can get the next metadata with: index = indexOfMetadata + sizeOfMetadata + size;
+	You can get the next open space for a used node with: index = indexOfMetadata + sizeOfMetadata + used;
+	used is 0 in an open node